operolabs/browserstation/terraform/aws/README.md

 browserstation_endpoint = "your-load-balancer-dns.elb.amazonaws.com"
 ```

-Access your service with the API key at:
+Access your service at:
   `your-load-balancer-dns.elb.amazonaws.com:8050`

+Note: If you didn't specify an API key during deployment, authentication is disabled.

 ## Clean Up (\~10 minutes)